tlima/react-base/README.md

 # react-base
+This was a practice project used to learn and explore configurations for multiple tools from the ground up, the main one being webpack.
-This project is boilerplate code intended to be used as a base for simple web projects based on React.
+Centered around boilerplate code, it could be used as a base for simple web projects based on React.
 It includes a working structure and opinionated settings as a starting point.
-It's highly recommended exploring the available settings and configuring Babel browser targets.

 ### Tech
 This project uses: